fergalriordan/HBV202G_Final_Project/README.md

   - `StudentTest.java`: A class containing JUnit4 test cases for the `Student` class.
   - `UserTest.java`: A class containing JUnit4 test cases for the `User` class.

+# UML Class Diagram

+A UML class diagram outlining the architecture of the system can be found in the ass8 directory.

 # Running the system

 The files have been built and packaged in a .jar file for convenience.